Quent621/GeekPressMobileAPI/README.md

 # GeekPressMobileAPI
-Android mobile application with REST API
+Android mobile application for watch with REST API